In vitro fertilization IVF can help make your dream of parenthood come true by treating the causes of infertility.

 Genetic testing and IVF may be used to reveal potential family illness.

-Patients undergoing IVF can also benefit from advanced options such as preimplantation genetic screening – PGS or preimplantation genetic diagnosis – PGD to find genetic illness and chromosomal abnormalities in their embryos.
+Patients undergoing IVF can also benefit from embryo genetic testing.
+Options include preimplantation genetic screening – PGS – or preimplantation genetic diagnosis – PGD.
+These tests find genetic illness and chromosomal abnormalities in their embryos.

 PGS is the process of testing an embryo for chromosomal abnormalities.
 Most chromosomally abnormal embryos will result in IVF failure or miscarriage.
 Fertility specialists can use PGS to determine which embryos are abnormal and will not grow to be a viable pregnancy.